• Skip to primary navigation

 • Tweet

-Simple and delicious, this Mediterranean salad with chickpeas is loaded with veggies with an oil-free dressing.
+Simple and delicious, this vegan Mediterranean salad with chickpeas is loaded with veggies in an oil-free dressing.
 It is gluten-free and full of flavors.
-This Mediterranean chickpea salad recipe is a great side dish or entree salad.
+This vegan Mediterranean chickpea salad recipe is a great side dish or entree salad.
 And it only takes a few minutes to make!

 Mediterranean chickpea salad served in a bowl on the table.